DEFRA/python-mcp-server-demo/README.md

 Both of these can be ran locally but the Streamable HTTP App can also be accessed via the Defra CDP platform.

+Both modes can also be tested using the [MCP Inspector](https://github.com/modelcontextprotocol/inspector).

 ### Streamable HTTP App

 To run the Streamable HTTP App, follow the instructions in the [Docker Compose section](#using-docker-compose) or use the provided script.